Porongos Massacre: The confrontation

-According to reports, there is a letter that would have been sent to Colonel Francisco Pedro de Abreu by the Baron of Caxias instructing Francisco Pedro de Abreu to attack the Black Lancers corps and stating that such a situation would be settled with Canabarro.
+According to reports, there is a letter that would have been sent to Colonel Francisco Pedro de Abreu, known as "Chico Pedro" or "Moringue", by the Baron of Caxias instructing Francisco Pedro de Abreu to attack the Black Lancers corps and stating that such a situation would be settled with Canabarro.
 This letter was shown in Piratini to a professor connected to the other farrapos commanders.
 The authenticity of the letter was questioned, likely having been forged to demoralize Canabarro, at the time one of the most important military leaders of the Riograndense Republic and one of the peace negotiators on the farrapos side.
 The document, with Caxias' signature, is recognized as authentic by the Historical Archives of Rio Grande do Sul.
 Scholars who believe the document to be true argue that this betrayal occurred to speed up and facilitate the peace agreement, as the farrapos were not willing to free the slaves who had fought on their side since this liberation could stimulate the other slaves in the state to rebel.
 Those who believe in the forgery of these writings argue that the Porongos episode was a surprise for all the members and such a letter was written to generate tension to destroy the group.

 The victims of the massacre were the group of black lancers, the only ones killed.
 The men were separated in the camp between whites, blacks, and Indians.
 The imperials specifically attacked the black camp and the rest of the men fled.
 In this battle, Teixeira Nunes, commander of the black lancers, was killed.
 With this confrontation, the republican revolutionary movement was extinguished and a year later, the Ponche Verde Peace Treaty was decreed.
 On March 1, 1845, the agreement was signed and among the main points, a highlight is the full amnesty to the survivors of the battle of Porongos, the liberation of the slaves who fought in the Army, and the choice of a new provincial president by the farrapos.